-The Rutman Distinguished Lecture Series on the American Presidency is generously supported by J. Morgan Rutman ’84 and Tara Rutman.
-The lecture series focuses on American political history with an emphasis on the modern and historical context of the American Presidency.
+Housed in the College of Liberal Arts at UNH, the Rutman Distinguished Lecture Series on the American Presidency is generously supported by J. Morgan '84 and Tara Rutman.
+The series focuses on American political history with an emphasis on the modern and historical context of the American presidency.

 Past Rutman Distinguished Lecture Series Events